iwantmyname/blog/_posts/2014-01-30-open-admission-to-the-cool-club-and-the-potentially-murky-future-of-svbtle.md

 That's great news!
 Right?

 Wellllll.
 Sure.
 Now I can use it, but as [mijustin on Hacker News](https://news.ycombinator.com/user?id=mijustin) puts it, "Who needs this?
 Who is pulling out their hair looking for a new hosted publishing platform that they don't control?"
 The one thing that truly differentiated Svbtle wasn't its uniqueness, it was its exclusivity.
 As far as design goes, the blog-platform world caught up, and now it's just one of the bunch.
-Silvrback, Roon, Squarespace, Virb, Ghost--the list of clean blog platforms goes on and on, and more seem to be created every month or so.
+Silvrback, Roon, Squarespace, Virb, Ghost—the list of clean blog platforms goes on and on, and more seem to be created every month or so.

 And aside from that, where's the money is going to come from?
-As of now, the platform is entirely free (and [free is always scary](http://www.information-age.com/technology/security/1290603/facebook-is-%22deliberately-killing-privacy%22-says-schneier)), bolstered only by VC funding, but as of a year ago the real money was going to come from monetizing content--presumably the quality content created by his merry bunch of well-known bloggers.
+As of now, the platform is entirely free (and [free is always scary](http://www.information-age.com/technology/security/1290603/facebook-is-%22deliberately-killing-privacy%22-says-schneier)), bolstered only by VC funding, but as of a year ago the real money was going to come from monetizing content—presumably the quality content created by his merry bunch of well-known bloggers.
 Dustin Curtis, the creator of Svbtle, said himself in a [Techcrunch interview](http://techcrunch.com/2013/01/08/with-funding-for-svbtle-dustin-curtis-wants-to-build-a-business-in-long-form-online-content/) that, "Monetizing content, especially written content, is extremely difficult.
 I think Svbtle's biggest innovation will be in this area, but I don't know what it is yet."

 With an expected wave of new users, I think it's safe to say that there will be plenty of new content to leverage, but without the commitment to quality, will it be good?
 Is there any way Svbtle can "keep quality high at the expense of everything else," even when the platform is completely open?